MarkoBakac/convoworks-wp-plugin-Marac/README.md

 ## Implementation
 1. In the Convoworks WP Services create a new service (e.g. Quiz Maker) with the Mini Film Trivia or Trivia Multiplayer template.
-2. To enable the package, we simply just press configure packages when we make a new service and select the name of the plugin package, in this example: `trivia-adapter-pack`
+2. To enable the package, we simply just press configure packages when we make a new service and select the name of the plugin package, in this example: `trivia-adapter-pack`.

 ![Act screenshot](./img/conf.jpg)

 ![Act screenshot](./img/conf_package.jpg)

-3When the package is turned on in the configure packages menu then we can see, additionaly to the `convoworks-core` package, there is the `trivia-adapter-pack` package
+3. When the package is turned on in the configure packages menu then we can see, additionaly to the `convoworks-core` package, there is the `trivia-adapter-pack` package.

 ![Act screenshot](./img/usage.jpg)